matthiasn/clojure-system-book/manuscript/Client-Architecture.md

 # Client-side Architecture

-Currently, the client side is not nearly as well organized as the server-side code.
-However, that should change by the time all the parts of the client side have been described.
+The client-side application is a ClojureScript application.
 Generally, as a constraint, there should be as few external JavaScript dependencies as possible.
-The following libraries have already been removed and replaced by ClojureScript code:
+The following libraries have already been removed and replaced by ClojureScript code recently:

 * **[Rickshaw](http://code.shutterstock.com/rickshaw/)** - time series chart library, replaced by directly manipulating SVG from ClojureScript
 * **[Regression.js](https://github.com/Tom-Alexander/regression-js)** - library for regression analysis, replaced by translating a Common Lisp library to Clojure.